 Half a thousand students of institutes of several municipalities of the community will meet in the Aula Magna of IE University for a colloquium on the Second World War with the participation of the eminent historian Antony Beevor.

-An initiative in which the workshop is considered a vital part of the enjoyment of culture, that is why we offer a wide and varied program of workshops for teenagers and young adults.
-To know the authors of 2018 we will have workshops run by the British Council of Segovia.
-For the most technological interested, Storytel returns to introduce us how to create creative scripts.
-For young people, students and teachers interested in the world of theater and opera, Trinity College London, gives sessions to create, an opera by Gilbert and Sullivan.
+We think that workshops really help people to enjoy aspects of culture, so we offer a wide and varied programme of workshops for teenagers and young adults.
+To get to know the authors appearing at the festival in 2018, we'll have workshops run by the British Council in Segovia.
+For the technologically-minded, Storytel returns with a guide on how to create creative scripts, while Telefónica Educación Digital gets hands-on with the role of technology and digitalization in education.
+For young people, students and teachers interested in the world of theatre and opera, Trinity College London leads sessions to create your own Gilbert and Sullivan opera.

 This year Hay Festival Segovia will have a deep focus on the important role of reading in public spaces.